-There is one thing I love about Palma that Berlin got in abundance as well: street art.
+There is one thing I love about Palma and there is also plenty of it in Berlin: street art.
 You can find numerous murals on the remaining parts of the Berlin Wall.
-My favorite place is also a historical site.
-Located in the western part of the formerly divided city you can do a little hiking to get there if you like.
+But my favorite place is another historical site.
+Located in the western part of the formerly divided city you can do a little hike to get there if you like.
 The former radar station on top of the Teufelsberg (Devil’s Mountain) has long been abandoned by the Americans.
-And was soon taken over by street artists from Berlin and all over the world.
+And was soon taken over by street artists from all over the world.

 Unfortunately, they don’t serve coffee anymore.
 So you better bring your own.
 Besides the official exhibitions there are plenty of hidden gems to discover.
 When I glimpsed through a keyhole I caught sight of the technical equipment of the former intelligence apparatus.
-But I prefer to wander around and gaze at the imaginative street art.
-Where suspiciousness, fear and hostility were at home during a dark chapter of European history, today fantasy and color attract a diverse crowd.
+But I prefer to wander around and gaze at the fancy street art.
+Where suspiciousness, fear and hostility were at home during a dark chapter of European history, imagination and color attract an international crowd today.